St Luke's Hospital, Singapore: Support for stroke victims

-In 2004, St Luke's Hospital, together with the Social Service Training Institute (SSTI) and the Neuro-Developmental Treatment Association (NDTA) Incorporated, organized a course to help adult stoke victims.
-The Neuro-Developmental Treatment is a new treatment concept that enhances stroke victims' rate of recovery and helps them to achieve a better quality of life.
+In 2004, St. Luke's Hospital, together with the Social Service Training Institute (SSTI) and the Neuro-Developmental Treatment Association (NDTA) Incorporated, organized a course to help adult stroke victims.
+Neuro-developmental treatment is a new treatment concept that enhances stroke victims' rate of recovery and helps them to achieve a better quality of life.
 The Bobath concept was created by Dr. Karel and Berta Bobath.
-The course was attended by 24 physiotherapists, occupational therapists and speech therapists from 13 different organizations.
+The course was attended by 24 physiotherapists, occupational therapists, and speech therapists from 13 different organizations.

-The Stroke Club, a patient support group at St Luke's Hospital, held its first meeting on 25 June 2005.
-The club is the hospital's collaborative effort with the Singapore National Stroke Association (SNSA) to provide stroke survivors and caregivers with an avenue of support.
-The Stroke Club's collaboration with St Luke's Hospital ended in 2007.
+The Stroke Club, a patient support group at St. Luke's Hospital, held its first meeting on 25 June 2005.
+The club is the hospital's collaborative effort with the Singapore National Stroke Association (SNSA) to provide stroke survivors and carers with an avenue of support.
+The Stroke Club's collaboration with St. Luke's Hospital ended in 2007.
 A new stroke therapy service was introduced in 2007 to help stroke victims recover the functional use of their hands using constraint-induced movement therapy.
 This new therapy was developed by Dr. Edward Taub of the Taub Clinic at the University of Alabama at Birmingham Hospital, United States.
-St Luke's Hospital purchased the therapy package from the Taub Clinic.
+St. Luke's Hospital purchased the therapy package from the Taub Clinic.
 The course fee is S$600, with the hospital subsidizing all its patients.
 The therapy is offered as a 10-day program with three half-hour-long sessions each day.
 During the therapy sessions, patients play video games and perform simple actions repeatedly with the aim of restoring movement in their affected arm.
 This is achieved by restricting movement in their unaffected arm.
-St Luke's is the only hospital that offers this therapy service in Singapore.
+St. Luke's is the only hospital that offers this therapy service in Singapore.

 Awards received

-St Luke's Hospital was awarded the Singapore H.E.A.L.T.H (Helping Employee Achieve Life-Time Health) bronze award in 2001, 2002 and 2005, the silver award in 2006 and the gold award in 2008 & 2010.
+St. Luke's Hospital was awarded the Singapore H.E.A.L.T.H.
+(Helping Employee Achieve Life-Time Health) bronze award in 2001, 2002, and 2005, the silver award in 2006 and the gold award in 2008 and 2010.
 The award recognizes the role of the hospital in promoting workplace health.
-Also, St Luke's volunteer coordinator Ms. Magdalene Choo was awarded the Outstanding Volunteer Coordinator Award by the National Volunteer Council (NVC) in 2002.
-The MOH Nurses' Merit Award was awarded to Senior Nurse Manager, Christina Choy, in 2005.
-In the same year, Professor Lee Hin Peng, the Chairman of St Luke's Hospital, was awarded the Public Service Star (BBM) Award.
-Mr. Foong Daw Ching took over the chairmanship of St Luke's Hospital from Professor Lee Hin Peng in 2006.
+Also, St. Luke's volunteer coordinator, Ms. Magdalene Choo, was awarded the Outstanding Volunteer Coordinator Award by the National Volunteer Council (NVC) in 2002.
+The MOH Nurses' Merit Award was awarded to Senior Nurse Manager Christina Choy in 2005.
+In the same year, Professor Lee Hin Peng, the Chairman of St. Luke's Hospital, was awarded the Public Service Star (BBM) Award.
+Mr. Foong Daw Ching took over the chairmanship of St. Luke's Hospital from Professor Lee Hin Peng in 2006.
 Mr. Foong himself was also awarded the Public Service Medal (PBM) in 2003 for his outstanding services as St Luke's Honorary Treasurer.
-In 2006, the Head of Medical Services Dr. Tan Boon Yeow and Senior Physiotherapist Kung Beng Keng received The Courage Fund, Healthcare Humanity Awards.
-On 29 July 2011, Ms. Susie Goh, Director of Nursing received Singapore's highest award for nurses, the President's Award for Nurses.
+In 2006, the Head of Medical Services Dr. Tan Boon Yeow, and senior physiotherapist Kung Beng Keng, received the Courage Fund and Healthcare Humanity Awards.
+On 29 July 2011, Ms. Susie Goh, Director of Nursing, received Singapore's highest award for nurses, the President's Award for Nurses.